autumnlikescode/Z1ON-String-Decryptor/README.md

 # Z1ON-String-Decryptor
-Z1ON-String-Decryptor is an open-source decryptor for StringToHex Obfuscator.
+Z1ON-String-Decryptor is an open-source decryptor for Z1ON Obfuscator.
 License: MIT.

 ## Usage
 Compile Drag and Drop Encrypted assembly onto Compiled Decryptor exe